T-7A Recapitalization

 The T‑38C is a twin-engine, high-altitude, supersonic jet used by the Air Force and other nations for pilot training.
 The T‑38C trains airmen for various fighter and bomber aircraft, including the A‑10 Thunderbolt, B-1B Lancer, F-15C Eagle, F-15E Strike Eagle, F-16 Fighting Falcon, F‑22 Raptor, and F-35 Lightning II.
 The Air Force's Air Education and Training Command operates the T‑38C from five pilot training installations: Joint Base San Antonio (JBSA)-Randolph in Texas, Columbus AFB in Mississippi, Laughlin AFB in Texas, Vance AFB in Oklahoma, and Sheppard AFB in Texas.

 The T-7A is a new type of aircraft that the Air Force will use for pilot training.
-The T-7A will enable pilots to train more efficiently with modern avionics better preparing them to fly 4th and 5th generation aircraft.
+The T-7A will enable pilots to train more efficiently with modern avionics better preparing them to fly 4th and 5th generation fighter aircraft.

 The T‑38C originally was developed in the 1950s with production occurring between 1961 and 1972.
 The fleet has undergone periodic upgrades over time, including in 2001 when modern avionics and upgraded propulsion components were installed to provide increased performance and superior reliability.
-Nevertheless, as an older aircraft, training with the T‑38C does not adequately prepare pilots for the technological advancements of modern fourth and fifth generation[1] aircraft, including nighttime flight training.
+Nevertheless, as an older aircraft, training with the T‑38C does not adequately prepare pilots for the technological advancements of modern fourth and fifth generation[1] fighter aircraft.
 Furthermore, T‑38C aircraft incur greater maintenance requirements as they age.
 Greater maintenance issues lead to more downtime of individual aircraft, which threatens the availability of pilot training hours.
 The T‑38C is expected to reach the end of its service life within the next decade.
 To provide a training environment suitable for modern aircraft, the Air Force plans to recapitalize the T-38C fleet with T-7A aircraft.
-The T‑7A recapitalization program will allow the Air Force to provide more efficient and effective pilot training for operating fifth generation aircraft.
+The T‑7A recapitalization program will allow the Air Force to provide more efficient and effective pilot training for operating fifth generation fighter aircraft.

-The Air Force published the Notice of Availability (NOA) for the Draft EIS in the Federal Register on December 19, 2025.
-Publication of the NOA initiated the 45-day public comment period for the Draft EIS.
+The Notice of Availability (NOA) for the Draft EIS was published in the Federal Register on December 19, 2025.
+The Air Force accepted public comments on the Draft EIS until February 2, 2026.

 The Department of Defense has developed a guide on military noise management for communities.
 You may view the guide at this link.